 Echo360 provides integration with the Zoom video conferencing platform.
 This means that recordings saved to the Zoom cloud can be automatically ingested by Echo360.
-These recordings are then added to the logged in host's media library, where they can be shared to courses, groups, embedded into LMS/VLE windows or shared individually with other users.
+This includes Zoom Transcripts if your Zoom licence level provides them.
+These recordings are then added to the logged in Zoom user's library in Echo360.
+From here, the recording can be published to a course, embedded into an LMS window, or turned into interactive media by adding polls.

-Zoom integration is done through the Echo360 App available on the Zoom Marketplace.
+Zoom integration is done using the Echo360 App available on the Zoom Marketplace.
 The App simply works as an integration tool, connecting the main Zoom account with the Echo360 institution.
-As long as your Zoom users have the same email address as their Echo360 account, each user's recording can be properly associated, appearing in their media library.
+As long as your Zoom users have the same email address as their Echo360 account, each recording can be properly associated, appearing in that user's library (or Echo360 course as appropriate).

-The Zoom Meeting source categorization applies to Zoom Meetings that are ingested beginning with the June 30/July 1 release of Echo360.
+The "source categorization for Zoom Meeting/Meeting Recordings applies to those recordings ingested as of the July 1, 2020 release of Echo360.
 The category is not back-applied to Zoom meetings that occurred before then.
-Previous recordings are still listed as "Upload" in the Captures list.
+Previous recordings are still listed as "Upload" in the Captures list and user Library.

 Requirements and Limitations